Adopted July 1, 2014

 1.1 Individual Work

 Most work in our courses is to be completed individually.
-In general, the work that that is submitted for an assignment must be the student's own.
+In general, the work that is submitted for an assignment must be the student's own.
 Students may not submit work under their own name that is done by, or in collaboration with, someone else.
 Copying solutions from any source, including the web or students in previous offerings of the course, is not allowed.

 Students should not read or possess copies in any form—physical or electronic—of another student's work.
 There is no legitimate reason for a student to possess a copy of another student's assignment, to send a copy of student work from one computer account to another, or to be logged-on to another student's account.
 Providing one's own work to another student is also a violation of these policies.